ynudtohanlxnacaytuna67/camia_UdtohanNacaytuna/README.md

 ## Project Description:
 This is a simple Python project that helps you to accurately and precisely track your finances, such as your current balance as well as your transactions, among other things.

-## Project Draft:
-Finance Tracker and Management

-People, including me, sometimes find it hard to manually and accurately track and manage their finances, leading to poor financial decisions such as overbudgeting.
-A finance tracker and manager is required to record transactions, monitor your money and to make better and more responsible financial decisions

 ## Features:
 - Account verification to fully secure and differentiate your statistics from each other (work in progress).
 - Tracks overall finances.
 - Option to check your current balance in either your checking or savings account.
 - Able to process and record transactions, also updating your balance, depending on which account you attach the transaction to, as well as the nature of your transaction, if it is a income or expense.Di
-- Sometimes useful tools such as a budget calculator, as wel as a currency converter that converts into the 10 most used currencies in the Philippines by tourists.
+- Useful tools such as a budget calculator, as well as a currency converter that converts into the 10 most used currencies in the Philippines by tourists.

 ## How to run the program
 1. Install Python.